 The VRWJPO began monitoring chloride in 2020.
-According to the MPCA, a stream, lake, or wetland is impaired for chloride if two or more samples exceed 230 mg/L within a three-year period; or, one sample exceeds 860 mg/L. Sampling in 2022 occurred during both baseflow and runoff conditions (Figure 8); only two sites had a snowmelt sample collected early in the season.
+According to the MPCA, a stream, lake, or wetland is impaired for chloride if two or more samples exceed 230 mg/L within a three-year period; or, one sample exceeds 860 mg/L. Sampling in 2023 occurred during all conditions (Figure 8).
+At this time, no sample medians exceeded the chronic standard though VR24 had individual samples that did exceed.
 Higher levels during runoff events happen as stormwater runoff picks up debris from roads, sidewalks, and parking lots and transports into local waterbodies.
 Chloride levels are highest and most variable at VR24, possibly caused by several different sources including septic system discharge, agricultural runoff, livestock wading and/or defecating in streams, and resuspension of sediment in the sediment.
-At this time, no samples exceeded the chronic standard.

 Figure 8.
-Chloride for each station, categorized by sample type, for 2022.
+Chloride for each station, categorized by sample type, for 2023.